mwatkin8/python-flask-starter/README.md

+# Python-flask-starter
+This repository is meant to be a template for those who want to use python and flask to create a FHIR application.

+## Instructions
 Python 3.6 should be installed and the following steps should be followed to run the example:

 This tool uses a virtual environment to house the Flask dependencies.
 Activate the virtual environment using the command: `. venv/bin/activate`